Gracie Dzienny: Early life

-Dzienny is from Toledo, Ohio, and is the daughter of Mike and Tara Dzienny.
+Dzienny was born on August 26, 1995, in Toledo, Ohio, and is the daughter of Mike and Tara Dzienny.
 She is the youngest of three children.
 Dzienny began modeling at the age of five after winning a contest sponsored by L'Oréal, and primarily modeled during summers.
 Soon after taking up modeling she began studying tap, jazz, ballet, and hip hop dancing.
 After landing a role in the Supah Ninjas pilot, Dzienny and her mother moved to Los Angeles in November 2010.

 Her Supah Ninjas co-star George Takei stated in an interview that Dzienny is a "musical theater fan".

 Career

 During her freshman year in high school Dzienny auditioned for the part of Amanda on Supah Ninjas, a process that involved approximately half a dozen subsequent auditions.

-In 2014 Dzienny began appearing in the ABC Family drama series Chasing Life playing Greer Danville, the love interest of the lead character's younger sister, Brenna (Haley Ramm).
-In December 2016 she was promoted to a starring role in the third season of the CBS drama series Zoo.
+In 2014, Dzienny began appearing in the ABC Family drama series Chasing Life playing Greer Danville, the love interest of the lead character's younger sister, Brenna (Haley Ramm).
+In December 2016, she was promoted to a starring role in the third season of the CBS drama series Zoo.
 In 2017, she joined the cast of the film Bumblebee.
 In 2021, Dzienny played the supporting role of Ruby Red in the Netflix superhero series Jupiter's Legacy.
 In May 2021, she was cast in the regular role of the vampire Elinor Fairmont in the Netflix vampire drama series First Kill.